HidekiKawahara/worldGUItools/README.md

-# WORLD GUI tools: Making speech signal processing accessible
+# WORLD GUI tools for explorational research and education of speech science
 GUI tools for WORLD vocoder

 ## MATLAB application